Your guide to what affects the value of Bitcoin Cash and where the BCH price might be headed in the future.

 - Links with bitcoin.
 BCH’s shared history with bitcoin means it’s closely linked with the biggest cryptocurrency in the world.
 This creates trust with investors and also suggests that this is a coin built on a strong platform.

 - Supply.
 Just like bitcoin, Bitcoin Cash has a total supply of 21 million.
 According to CoinMarketCap, at the time of writing (16/02/2018) there were 16,969,825 BCH in circulation.
 Consider the impact this limited supply could have on the coin’s value before you buy.

 - Availability.
 BCH is listed on a wide range of exchanges and also supported by several crypto wallets.
 This ease of access gives the coin credibility and is an important factor when determining the demand for a currency.
 You can also find a list of sites and merchants that accept Bitcoin Cash at the Accept Bitcoin Cash Initiative.

 What could hold Bitcoin Cash back?

 - Bitcoin’s dominance.
 Bitcoin is easily the world’s biggest cryptocurrency and is very well established.
-Bitcoin Cash is a direct competitor, so if you expect Bitcoin to continue its market dominance, then this could potentially have a negative impact on BCH.
+Bitcoin Cash is a direct competitor, so if you expect Bitcoin to continue its market dominance then this could potentially have a negative impact on BCH.

 - Other competitors.
 BCH and BTC are far from the only two digital currencies designed to act as peer-to-peer electronic cash, with some even offering lower fees and faster transactions than BCH.
-As a result, competition from other coins could potentially limit the popularity of Bitcoin Cash.
+As a result, competition from other coins could potentially limit the uptake of Bitcoin Cash.